 PMA's MCP queries your warehoused, blended, multi-platform layer, so cross-platform comparison is a single tool call rather than a manual reconciliation.
 Because it reads the warehouse and not each platform's live API, it isn't subject to per-platform live-API rate limits or per-platform quirks.

-A few things are out of scope during the alpha:
+A few things are out of scope today:

 The MCP server queries PMA's warehoused data layer, so answers reflect the state of your warehouse after the most recent successful Data Sync for each platform.
 Sync cadence is plan-dependent: daily by default, with hourly refreshes available on Custom plans (with the optional hourly refresh feature).
 Each account's last-sync timestamp is queryable, so you (or your AI assistant) can always check current freshness by asking for your connected data sources.